sktime/sktime/sktime/libs/README.md

 # libraries distributed with `sktime`

-This folder contains libraries directly distibuted with, and maintained by, `sktime`.
+This folder contains libraries directly distributed with, and maintained by, `sktime`.

 * `pykalman` - a package implementing the Kálmán Filter and variants.
   Unofficial fork of abandoned package from June 2024 onwards,